BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **user_id** _required_
 : The dashboard user id.
-This will be sent to you by the Branch team to give you access to this API
+This will be sent to you by the Branch team to give you access to this API.

 **identity**  _required_
 : The identity used to identify the user.